 Building trustful local partnerships

-By establishing our office in Walvis Bay, Namibia, we have taken important first steps towards positioning Monjasa as a truly local trading partner.
-Furthermore, we are in a process of carefully analysing several African emerging markets.
+By establishing our offices in Walvis Bay, Namibia, and Luanda, Angola we have taken important first steps towards positioning Monjasa as a truly local trading partner.
+Furthermore, we continuously engage in new projects in several African emerging markets.
 Nations like Liberia, the Republic of Congo, Ghana and Nigeria are all on our radar for extended trading activities – both offshore and onshore.

 Afloat fuel storage enables extended logistics

-Operating our own fleet is a crucial prerequisite for delivering on our promise of unparalleled service and reliability in the area.
-As a global operator of tankers, we are able to ensure that the tonnage and number of vessels is always optimised to our customers’ buying behaviour.
+Operating our own fleet is a crucial prerequisite for delivering on our promise of unparalleled service, flexibility and reliability in the area.
+As a global tanker operator, we are able to ensure that the tonnage and number of vessels are always optimised to our customers’ needs.